AI-Fundamentals/DiffPrivNPUserModeling/README.md

 SPDX-License-Identifier: apache-2.0
 -->

-# DiffPrivNPUserModeling

-Differentially Private Probabilistic User Modelling (in python).
+# Privacy-Preserving Neural Processes for Probabilistic User Modeling

+This code repository is for our paper Privacy-Preserving Neural Processes for Probabilistic User Modeling (in python).
+In this work, we explore the integration of Neural Processes with Differential Privacy using DP-SGD and PLD for user-level privacy in probabilistic user modeling.
 This is a python implementation of [this](https://github.com/hamalajaa/DifferentiablyPrivateProbabilisticUserModeling) Julia repo.

+# Features
+ * Neural Process-based user modeling: Learn probabilistic representations of user behavior.

+ * Differential Privacy Integration: Achieve privacy-preserving predictions with DP-SGD and PLD.

+ * Customizable Pipeline: Adapt the model for various user data types and privacy budgets.

 ## Contact Details

 This repo was developed by [Jonathan Taylor](mailto:jonathan.taylormanchester.ac.uk), Research IT, University of Manchester.

-Questions about the scientific content should be directed to the paper's corresponding author, [Hari Harikumar](mailto:haripriya.harikumar@manchester.ac.uk).
+Questions about the scientific content should be directed to the paper's corresponding author, [Haripriya Harikumar](mailto:haripriya.harikumar@manchester.ac.uk).

 ## Installation Instructions